lewiscommunications/craft-presto/README.md

 {% endcache %}
 ```

 Keep in mind that when using Presto the `for`, `until`, `if`, and `unless` parameters won't be respected on each request once the file is saved.
-In the example above `cacheDisabled` represents a Twig variable you could set elsewhere, for instance in specific templates to selectively disable caching on a layout.
+In the example above `cacheDisabled` represents a Twig variable you could set elsewhere.
+For instance it should be set in error templates, to selectively disable caching on the layout.

 The `craft.presto.cache` tag can accept the following optional parameters.